Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ingólfr, who had seen it too, glanced around their surroundings.
 "Wait," he said, stopping Alfrir before he could pick it up.
 "Search around first," he said.
 Looking towards Ljörn and the herbalist, who were still the last two in the group, he continued, "You two, come here and watch the goblet."

 Hesitant to leave his finding, Alfrir left and joined Sága as she followed Ingólfr's orders.
 Stiffly, Rúna shifted towards the goblet and stood there.
-She held the edge of her cloak and felt the fray.

 Whilst the others searched to ensure the goblet wasn't a part of a trap, Ljörn watched over the goblet.
 He tapped it with the bottom shaft of his spear.
 Nothing happened.

+Glancing to the side, Ljörn saw Rúna as she held the edge of her cloak, feeling its fray.

-They looked behind trees, bushes, and foliage, and yet, they found nothing more than a squirrel that went up the trees.
+They looked behind trees, bushes, and foliage.
+Sága stepped through a patch of tall grass and disappeared out of sight.
+After a bit of searching, a loud rustle came from her direction.

-"There's nothing there!"
-Alfrir called out, finding nothing after a short while.
-Without waiting further, he went back to the goblet and reached for it.

-He picked the goblet up.
-He was fine, and the brass cup was normal.
+Ingólfr glanced over his shoulder and turned in the direction of the sound.
+His hand went to the pommel of his sword, and he shouted, “What was that?”

+"It's only a squirrel!"
+Sága answered.
+She stepped back out of the bushes, brushing off her tunic.

+After a short while, Alfrir returned to the goblet.
+"There isn't anything here," he said.
+Then, without waiting any more, he reached for it.

+"W-wait—" Ljörn said, raising his hand to stop his brother from touching the goblet.

+But Alfrir had already picked the goblet up.
+Surprisingly, nothing bad happened to him.
 He tucked the goblet into his belt and readjusted his cloak, concealing it behind the blue cloth.